How to Track and Segment Fish without Human Annotations: A Self-Supervised Deep Learning Approach: Framework

 \subsection{Online Tracking}

 We used Simple Online and Real-Time Tracking (SORT) \cite{Bewley2016sort} as an online tracking framework that focuses on frame-to-frame prediction and association.
-The bounding box position and size are only used for both motion estimation and data association.
-Kalman filter \cite{Kalman1960} is used to handle the motion estimation and the Hungarian method \cite{Kuhn1955} is used for data association.
+The position and size of the bounding box are used only for both motion estimation and data association.
+Kalman filter \cite{Kalman1960} is used to handle motion estimation and the Hungarian method \cite{Kuhn1955} is used for data association.

 Motion estimation is used to propagate a target’s identity into the next frame.
 The inter-frame displacements of each object are approximated with a linear constant velocity estimation.
 The detected bounding box is used to update the target state where the Kalman filter \cite{Kalman1960} solves the velocity components.
 The state of each target is estimated as: